Posted on Thursday, July 03, 2014

 Saravia says her research has provided her with a "unique experience" that has not only opened up a "new and different" branch of research for her, but also shown her what it takes to work in the research field.
 "It's been a learning experience every step of the way for which I am very grateful for," Saravia says.

 Finger Lakes wine may be the region's most renowned agricultural product, but the apples harvested in the area are of the same world-class caliber.
-Hoping to prevent disease from destroying valuable crops, Ayer's research this summer focuses on apple scab and pesticide resistance.
+Hoping to prevent disease from destroying valuable crops, Ayer's research this summer focused on apple scab and pesticide resistance.

 Apple scab is the most economically destructive disease of apples in the world; apples in this region usually cannot be commercially grown without some type of method to control the disease.
-In an effort to combat the disease, Ayer is comparing the effects of different control and fungicide treatments on a selection of apple scab lesions collected from different tree varieties.
+In an effort to combat the disease, Ayer compared the effects of different control and fungicide treatments on a selection of apple scab lesions collected from different tree varieties.

 "I enjoyed working in the entomology department so much last summer that I wanted to have another opportunity to work at the Ag Station before I graduated," Moore says.
 "Having the ability to broaden my horizons and learn a lot more about how biology is actually carried out in the real world has meant a lot and it's a great opportunity."

-While the end-goal of the research being conducted by the Rickey Scholars, and all of the research students working at the Ag Station, may be to contribute advantageous findings to the agricultural community in the region, the eight-week research stint is also proving to be an invaluable learning experience for all of the scholars.
+While the end-goal of the research being conducted by the Rickey Scholars, and all of the research students working at the Ag Station, may be to contribute advantageous findings to the agricultural community in the region, the eight-week research stint also proved to be an invaluable learning experience for all of the scholars.
 From improved laboratory techniques and research methods to invaluable connections with distinguished researchers, Mowery believes that the students will undoubtedly leave the experience with a greater appreciation of how science is conducted, "including its limitations and possibilities."

 "It has given me an incredible amount of exposure not only to laboratory research techniques and problem solving strategies, but it also has given me connections to those who are deep within the research field," says Wozer.
 "The Ag Station, being a major institution in extension work for growers, has impressive resources, which provides me with the opportunity to work with advanced equipment that I would have otherwise only read about in scientific journals."